drshahizan/special-topic-data-engineering/project/submission/Regex/report.md

 ## Background

-This project focused on the households supplies category that encompasses a broad range of essential products that are used by consumers on a regular basis.
+This project focused on the household supplies category that encompasses a broad range of essential products that are used by consumers on a regular basis.
 This category includes items such as cleaning supplies, kitchenware, home organization products, personal care items, and much more.
-With the increasing demand for these products, it has become crucial for businesses operating in this sector to have a deep understanding of market dynamics, consumer preferences, and sales performance.
+With the increasing demand for these products, it has become crucial for businesses operating in this sector to deeply understand market dynamics, consumer preferences, and sales performance.

-To address this need, the Sales Analysis Dashboard of Shopee Supermarket by Households Supplies Category was developed.
-This project aims to leverage the wealth of transactional data available on the Shopee platform to provide valuable insights into the sales performance and trends within the households supplies category.
+The Sales Analysis Dashboard of Shopee Supermarket by Households Supplies Category was developed to address this need.
+This project aims to leverage the wealth of transactional data available on the Shopee platform to provide valuable insights into the sales performance and trends within the household supplies category.

 The development of this project involves the integration of advanced data analytics techniques, including data collection, processing, analysis, and visualization.
-Through interactive charts, graphs, and visualizations, users can explore and analyze the sales data from various perspectives, such as product subcategories, brands and customer behaviour.
+Through interactive charts, graphs, and visualizations, users can explore and analyze the sales data from various perspectives, such as product subcategories, brands, and customer behavior.

 The Sales Analysis Dashboard of Shopee Supermarket by Households Supplies Category is designed to cater to the specific needs of businesses operating in the e-commerce space, particularly those involved in selling household supplies.
-By providing a comprehensive and user-friendly interface for data analysis, this project aims to empower businesses to optimize their operations, enhance customer satisfaction, and achieve sustainable growth in the highly competitive online marketplace.
+This project aims to empower businesses to optimize their operations, enhance customer satisfaction, and achieve sustainable growth in the highly competitive online marketplace by providing a comprehensive and user-friendly interface for data analysis.

 ## Objectives

 Around 80% of eCommerce businesses have been failing because of insufficient marketing strategy and selling the wrong product at the wrong price.
-Therefore, an effective marketing plan is the key success of all businesses.
+Therefore, an effective marketing plan is the key to success for all businesses.
 The business owner has to collect sales data and then analyze it himself.
 Without doing this, the business owner cannot understand the current situation of the marketplace.

 However, modern technology can help to solve this problem effectively.
 Therefore, the owner's time will not be wasted to the maximum extent.
-The Sales Analysis Dashboard of Shopee Supermarket by Households Supplies Category of our project target to achieve the following objectives.
+The Sales Analysis Dashboard of Shopee Supermarket by Households Supplies Category of our project targets to achieve the following objectives.
 - Provide a comprehensive overview of sales performance within the household supplies category on the Shopee Supermarket platform.
 - Analyze sales data to identify top-selling products, popular brands, and customer preferences within the household supplies category.
 - Provide actionable insights to optimize pricing strategies and maximize profitability within the household supplies category.